Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

 UL Monroe Stats and Trends

-- The Warhawks have covered the spread once this season when underdogs by 16 points or more (in three chances).
+- The Warhawks have been underdogs by 16 points or more three times this year and covered the spread once.

-- UL Monroe's games this year have gone over the total in one out of four opportunities (25%).
+- UL Monroe's games this season have hit the over on one of four set point totals (25%).

-- The Warhawks have turned the ball over two times, two fewer times than the Panthers have forced turnovers (4).
+- This season the Warhawks have two turnovers, two fewer than the Panthers have takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.